Kendeda Building for Innovative Sustainable Design

 Owner: Georgia Institute of Technology

-Lead Design Firm: Lord Aeck Sargent, a Katerra Company
+Lead Design Firms: Lord Aeck Sargent, a Katerra Company; Miller Hull Partnership

 Contractor: Skanska USA Building Inc.